 Entertainment lawyers represent clients in cases where entertainment contracts are the matter of litigation.
 Entertainment attorneys advise clients, draft and review management contracts, trademark licensing agreements, contract issues of apportionment or royalties connected to any creative or other aspect in the entertainment business.

 General practice lawyers are skilled at counsel and representation of clients in a range of legal specializations, providing handling of documents, filings, depositions, due diligence, discovery, representation, as well as consultation of clients in areas of regulation and compliance.

 Paralegal are legal administrative assistants who have qualified by exam for credential or license depending on state jurisdiction of practice.

 Inquiries about types of lawyer practice in the United States, may post your legal need at the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.